-The general criteria in section 4.1 apply equally to dissertations and theses, but for the larger theses (M.Phil. thesis and M.St. dissertation) the following aspects can be assessed, in terms of marks, as: over 79: exceptional; 70-79: excellent; 65-69: very good; 60-65: good 50-59: satisfactory; 40-49: less than satisfactory; under 40: poor.
+The general criteria in section 4.1 apply equally to dissertations and theses, but for the larger theses (MPhil thesis) the following aspects can be assessed, in terms of marks, as: over 79: exceptional; 70-79: excellent; 65-69: very good; 60-64: good; 50-59: satisfactory; 40-49: less than satisfactory; under 40: poor.

-- The delineation of the aims, assessment of methods, and appreciation of limitations, of the thesis. - The placing into a scholarly context of the central concerns and outcomes of the thesis. - The choices of material, of methodology and, where appropriate, of experimental approaches, and methods of data analysis. - The competence of execution, including, where appropriate, experimental work and statistical or other analysis of the results. - The quality of interpretation in terms of intelligence, knowledge of relevant context, originality and subtlety. - The ability to present a large-scale project and its outcomes as a whole, and to summarise these succinctly and accurately.
+- The delineation of the aims, assessment of methods, and appreciation of limitations, of the thesis. - The placing into a scholarly context of the central concerns and outcomes of the thesis. - The choices of material, of methodology and, where appropriate, methods of data analysis. - The competence of execution, presentation, and illustration, including, proper citation of relevant primary sources and modern scholarship, and appropriate analysis. - The quality of interpretation in terms of intelligence, knowledge of relevant context, originality, and subtlety. - The ability to present a large-scale project and its outcomes as a whole, and to summarise these succinctly and accurately.